chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/detect-log4shell-demo/index.md

 chainctl policies ls
 ```

-You can also confirm that it has ended up in the `config-image-policies` configmap with this command.
+You can also confirm that it was written into the `config-image-policies` configmap with this command.

 ```sh
 kubectl -n cosign-system get configmap config-image-policies -o yaml
 ```

-If this output contains a `text4shell-demo-policy` key, then it confirms that this policy ended up in the configmap.
+If this output contains a `text4shell-demo-policy` key in the `data:` section of the output (as in the following block), then it confirms that this policy was written into the configmap.

 ```
 apiVersion: v1